Skip to content

 A terrible beauty is born.

-Having set up a name for himself, Yeats was very much welcomed by a lot of critics and literary audience.
-Yeats met Georgiana (Georgie) Hyde-Lees in 1911 and soon after fell in love with her and got married in 1917.
-She was only 25 years old and Yeats was over 50 at the time.
-They had two children and named them Anne and Michael.
-She was a huge supporter of his work and shared his fascination with the mystics.
-Around this time, Yeats also bought Ballylee Castle, near Coole Park, and promptly renamed it Thoor Ballylee.
-It was his summer residence for much of the rest of his life until nearly his death.
+Having set up a name for himself, Yeats was welcomed by many critics and literary audiences1.
+Yeats met Georgiana (Georgie) Hyde-Lees in 1911, and soon after, she fell in love with her and got married in 1917.
+She was only 25 years old, and Yeats was over 50 then.
+They had two children named Anne and Michael.
+She greatly supported his work and shared his fascination with the mystics.
+Around this time, Yeats bought Ballylee Castle near Coole Park and promptly renamed it Thoor Ballylee.
+It was his summer residence for much of his life until nearly his death.
 After his marriage, he and his wife dabbled with a form of automatic writing, Mrs Yeats, contacting a spirit guide she called “Leo Africanus.”

 Politics

-Yeats’s poetry was adopted into a Celtic Twilight mood in his earlier work, but soon enough it became heavily affected by the surrounding livelihood and turned into a mirror of the struggle of the classes in Britain and no longer became about the mystics.
-Thrown in the plethora of cultural politics, Yeats’s aristocratic pose led to an idealization of the Irish peasant and a willingness to ignore poverty and suffering.
-However, soon after, the emergence of a revolutionary movement from the ranks of the urban Catholic lower-middle class made him reassess his attitudes.
+Yeats’s poetry was adapted into a Celtic Twilight mood in his earlier work.
+Still, soon enough, it became heavily affected by the surrounding livelihood and became a mirror of the struggle of the classes in Britain and no longer became about the mystics.
+Thrown in the plethora of cultural politics, Yeats’s aristocratic pose led to an idealisation of the Irish peasant and a willingness to ignore poverty and suffering.
+However, soon after, the emergence of a revolutionary movement from the urban Catholic lower-middle-class9+9* ranks made him reassess his attitudes.

-In 1922 the Free State Government appointed him a Senator in Dáil Éireann.
+In 1922, the Free State Government appointed him a Senator in Dáil Éireann.
 He went head to head against the Catholic Church on many occasions over the subject of divorce.
-He imposed that the position of the non-Catholic population on such subject and many others were disregarded by the Catholic community.
-He feared that the Catholic attitude would run rampant and consider themselves the supreme religion in everything.
-His efforts were significantly seen by the Catholics and the Protestants.
+He imposed that the Catholic community disregarded the position of the non-Catholic population on such subjects and many others.
+He feared that the Catholic attitude would run rampant and that they would consider themselves the supreme religion in everything.
+The Catholics and the Protestants significantly saw his efforts.

-In his later life, Yeats was to question whether Democracy was the right way forward.
+In his later life, Yeats questioned whether Democracy was the right way forward.
 He became interested in Benito Mussolini’s Fascist movement.
-He also wrote some ‘marching songs’ that were never used for General Eoin O’Duffy’s Blueshirts, a quasi-fascist political movement.
-In these years he also had a string of affairs although he and Georgie remained married to each other.
+He also wrote some ‘marching songs’ never used for General Eoin O’Duffy’s Blueshirts, a quasi-fascist political movement.
+In these years, he also had a string of affairs, although he and Georgie remained married to each other.

-During his time as a senator, Yeats warned his colleagues, “If you show that this country, southern Ireland, is going to be governed by Roman Catholic ideas and by Catholic ideas alone, you will never get the North [the Protestants] … You will put a wedge in the midst of this nation.”
+During his time as a senator, Yeats warned his colleagues, “If you show that this country, southern Ireland, is going to be governed by Roman Catholic ideas and by Catholic ideas alone, you will never get the North [the Protestants] … You will put a wedge amid this nation.”
 As his fellow senators were virtually all Catholics, they were offended by these comments.

 W. B. Yeats’s Legacy